avijitliberty/honeycomb/content/post/artifactory/index.md

 ### Overview

 I would be following the steps as explained in the [JFrog Wiki](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-docker_volumes).
-My goal was to get artifactory oss running locally on a Ubuntu VM in a quick start way and explore some of the inner workings under the hood.
+My goal was to get artifactory oss running on a Ubuntu VM in a quick start way and explore some of the inner workings under the hood.
 Obviously if you are looking to get going with the JFrog platform for an enterprise I would recommend reviewing [documentation](https://www.jfrog.com/confluence/display/JFROG/Installing+the+JFrog+Platform) and start [here](https://jfrog.com/artifactory/)

 ### Prerequisites